Identification-aware Markov chain Monte Carlo: Introduction

 \section{Introduction}

 Many Bayesian economists and statisticians are inclined to adopt \cite{lindley1972bayesian}’s assertion that ``unidentifiability causes no real difficulty in the Bayesian approach,'' a view further supported by \cite{gelman2014identifiability}, who argues in his blog that ``the concept of identification is less important in the Bayesian world than elsewhere.''
 In theory, if a well‐defined prior and likelihood yield a proper posterior, Bayesian inference can proceed without fundamental obstruction.
-However, in practice, modern applications often involve structural models with potentially large parameter spaces, incomplete data, or limited identifying assumptions, leading to multi‐modal or flat posterior regions.
-Applied economists often proceed under the assumption that a chosen sampler, such as Metropolis–Hastings (MH), Hamiltonian Monte Carlo (HMC) or sequential Monte Carlo (SMC), will eventually reveal the relevant features of the posterior, as this is guaranteed asymptotically under certain strong regularity conditions.
-However, real data sets are finite, computational resources are limited, and posterior distributions can be analytically intractable so that the conditions needed for fast convergence are often difficult to guarantee.
+However, in practice, modern applications often involve structural models with large parameter spaces, incomplete data, or weak identifying assumptions, leading to multi‐modal or flat posterior regions.
+Applied economists often proceed under the assumption that a chosen sampler, such as Metropolis–Hastings (MH), Hamiltonian Monte Carlo (HMC) or sequential Monte Carlo (SMC), will eventually reveal the relevant features of the posterior, as is guaranteed asymptotically under certain strong regularity conditions.
+However, real data sets are finite, computational budgets are limited, and posteriors are often analytically intractable, so the conditions required for fast convergence are difficult to verify and frequently fail.
 As a result, even a ``proper'' posterior can pose significant practical challenges for effective sampling.